adamsissoko/CS320/README.md

 ## Adam Sissoko

 ## Introduction
 Welcome to my personal project repository, where I've compiled a series of projects related to automated testing in the Java programming language.
 The primary focus of this collection is to highlight my expertise in utilizing JUnit for testing Java applications.
-Through each project, I aim to demonstrate not only my coding proficiency but also my adeptness in testing methodologies across various aspects of software development.
+Through each project, I aim to demonstrate not only my coding proficiency but also my skill in testing methodologies across various aspects of software development.

 ## Projects